 Q: What if I want to apply to multiple locations?

 A: You may apply to more than one location.
-Send your application to the contact for each location that you would be willing to accept a position.
+See the deadlines and documentation requirements for each Fire Centre location to apply accordingly.

 Q: What happens next after I apply?

 Q: How can I get more information on my status throughout the process?